Where to Eat in Chinatown NY: 10 best restaurants

 • Ideal for: Family and friends.

-This Chinatown restaurant is another one of those places where you won't have to empty your wallet to eat like a king.
-On the contrary!
-At Spice Village you can enjoy eating tasty Chinese food to your heart's content without spending more than $10 per person.
+This Chinatown restaurant is another one of those places where you won’t have to break the bank to eat like a king.
+Quite the opposite!
+At Spice Village, you can enjoy delicious Chinese food until you’re full without spending more than $10 per person.

 A tip?
-Order several dishes to share if you go in a group.
-This way, you can try a variety of recipes such as spicy chicken platter, spicy lamb Hu Mei, dumpling soup with pork or pancakes with beef.
+Order several dishes to share if you’re in a group.
+That way, you can sample a wide variety of dishes like the spicy chicken platter, spicy Hu Mei lamb, pork dumpling soup, or beef pancakes.

 The restaurant is small and cozy.
-Both for the flavors and the location, Spice Village makes you travel with your senses for a moment to Asia.
-A must!
+Thanks to both the flavors and the atmosphere, Spice Village takes your senses on a brief journey to Asia.
+A must-visit!

 • Address: 68B Forsyth St, New York, 10002.